scikit-learn/enhancement_proposals/slep017/proposal.rst

 * ensuring metadata requests are cloned with an estimator
 * ensuring parameter spaces are cloned with an estimator
 * building a simple wrapper that can "freeze" a pre-fitted estimator
+* allowing existing options for using prefitted models in ensembles to work under cloning

 The current design also limits the ability for an estimator developer to define an exception to the sanity checks (see :issue:`15371`).